Talmage Glenn

 When the 82nd Airborne completed occupational duties PFC Glenn returned to the USA with his fellow A-Battery soldiers.
 He separated from the service December 23, 1945 and returned to civilian life.

-PFC Talmage Glenn was awarded 5 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Victory Ribbon, 3 Overseas Service Bars and the European-African-Middle Eastern Theatre Ribbon.
+PFC Talmage Glenn was awarded 5 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, World War II Victory Ribbon, 3 Overseas Service Bars, European-African-Middle Eastern Theatre Ribbon and Army of Occupation Medal with Germany Clasp.